Krutonium/Recipes/Shepherds_Pie.md

 - Butter (*10 p.p.*)
 - Salt
 - Milk

 ## Steps
 1. Put water on to boil in saucepan and start peeling the potatoes
 2. Add the peeled potatoes to the saucepan
-3. Add the olive oil to heat up and the
+3. Add the olive oil to heat up, along with the onion
 5. Stir as flat as possible along the bottom of the bowl and soften up the onion
 	- Keep stirring for a minute or so until it becomes about translucent
 6. Add the mince and stir until it browns